 In September 2019 the government invited Grimsby to be one of 100 places in England to develop proposals for the town as part of the £3.6 billion Towns Fund.

-Through engagement with the public, our local businesses and other organisations the Greater Grimsby Board is looking at:
+Through engagement with the public, our local businesses and other organisation’s, the Greater Grimsby Board considered:

 - which projects to deliver

-Grimsby is eligible to bid for up to £25million in funding for the projects identified in the TIP with the expectation that this funding will deliver transformational economic, social and cultural benefits for the town.
+In March 2021 Government announced a funding offer to Grimsby of £20.9 million of Towns Fund to deliver 6 projects set out in the TIP, with the expectation that this funding will deliver transformational economic, social and cultural benefits for the town.

-- The development of a new public square at Riverhead Square (phase 1 of this work is already being planned thanks to an early award of £1m of Government funding);
+- The development of a new public square at Riverhead Square (phase 1 of this work is already complete thanks to an early award of £1m of Government funding).

-- Refurbishment of the Central Library to accommodate new uses, including the potential for a new learning and innovation facility;
+- Refurbishment of currently unused space within the Central Library to accommodate new uses, including the potential for a new learning and innovation facility.

 Greater Grimsby Board